steepleian/weewx-Weather34/INSTALLATION_GUIDE.md

 	sudo a2enmod php8.1
 	sudo systemctl restart apache2

-* Install PyePhem (https://rhodesmill.org/pyephem/).
-From the command line depending on the version of Python you use: -
+* Install Ephem (https://rhodesmill.org/pyephem/).
+It is important that you install the latest version as versions prior to 4.1.3 are missing crucial libraries in the install package.
+It is also important that any previous versions are removed before hand.
+From the command line (if your version of Python is 2.x, use pip2 and python2 instead): -

+        sudo pip3 uninstall pyephem
-        sudo apt install python2-ephem or sudo apt install python3-ephem
+		sudo apt purge python3-ephem
+		sudo pip3 install ephem

 Once completed, make sure you save weewx.conf